Milly Bennett: Career

-As a journalist and a writer, Bennett, who was born Mildred Jacqueline Bremler, worked around the world under the pseudonym Milly Bennett.
+As a journalist and a writer, Bennett, worked around the world under the pseudonym Milly Bennett.
 She also used her married names for her bylines, Mildred Mitchell and Mildred Amlie.
 She spent much of her career producing propaganda for the English language newspapers of communist governments in the USSR and China.

 Bennett was a reporter at The Daily News in San Francisco from 1917 to 1921 and at The Honolulu Star-Bulletin from 1921 to 1926.
 While in San Francisco, she covered the trial of Thomas Mooney.

-She was then the editor of the Chung-Mei News Agency in Peking, China from 1926 to 1927.
+She was then the editor of the Chung-Mei News Agency in Beijing, China from 1926 to 1927.
 During the years 1927 to 1931, Bennett was a reporter for The Daily News, the Scripps-Howard News Service, and the United Press.
-She also worked on the Peoples Tribune in Hankow, China with Rayna Prohme.
+She also worked on the Peoples Tribune in Hankou, China with Rayna Prohme.
 From 1931 to 1935, she was a reporter for the new Moscow News.
 For a time, she ran the Moscow bureau of the International News Service from her apartment.

 In 1935 and 1936, she was a reporter for the Newspaper Enterprise Association, The New York Times, and the International News Service.
 In 1936 and 1937, she reported from Spain for the Associated Press, the United Press, and the London Times.
 She was also a staff member for the English-language section of the Press and Propaganda Service of the Spanish Government, working alongside her friend Kate Mangan.
 Taking the job in Spain allowed her to reclaim her ideals, instead of working for the "capitalist press," and to let her cover a war, which interested her personally.

 In her memoir, On Her Own, Bennett describes living in the Soviet Union just before World War II broke out, living through the Spanish Civil War, life in China during the Northern Expedition, and her various other posts as a reporter.
 She also discusses her many love affairs and other highlights and disappointment in her life.